databendlabs/databend/docs/doc/10-deploy/05-deploying-local.md

 2. Run the script `start.sh` in the folder `scripts`:

-    Your Mac might prompt an error saying "*databend-meta can't be opened because Apple cannot check it for malicious software.*".
+    MacOS might prompt an error saying "*databend-meta can't be opened because Apple cannot check it for malicious software.*".
 To proceed, open **System Settings** on your Mac, select **Privacy & Security** on the left menu, and click **Open Anyway** for databend-meta in the **Security** section on the right side.
 Do the same for the error on databend-query.

 ```shell
 ./scripts/start.sh